State Indian Museum

-The Museum is open Wednesday through Sunday (closed Monday and Tuesday).
+The Museum is open daily.
 We are closed on Thanksgiving, Christmas, and New Year's Day.

 Click Here to learn more about Interpreting California Indian Culture and Heritage

-The State Indian Museum will transition to the California Indian Heritage Center.
-Click Here to learn more about the California Indian Heritage Center and when the transition will occur.
+Plans are underway for the State Indian Museum to transition to the California Indian Heritage Center.
+Click Here to learn more about the details of this exciting project.